navikt/pyarxaas/README.md

 # PyAaaS

-Python Package for easy access to ARX Web API Service
+Python Package for interfacing with ARXaaS in Python

 Read more about PyAaaS at: https://pyaaas.readthedocs.io/

 ## Getting Started